-If you are housebound and unable to leave the house to travel to any appointment, and cannot arrange for someone to help you, your local NHS services will be in contact with you.
+If you are housebound and unable to leave the house to travel to any appointment, and cannot arrange for someone to help you, please contact the surgery.

 I have received a letter but I have already booked or attended an appointment at a local GP service.
 What should I do?